Blueberry Summer Solstice yoghurt ice cream

 Ah – Swedish Midsummer is upon us again!
 As plenty of Swedes prepare for the festivities (typically centred around partying, eating and – definitely – drinking), we, too, will turn to Mother Nature for some blue delights.
-No, I’m neither referring to Smurfs, melancholic love affairs, or pagan frolicking with forest spirits like the Hulder.
+No, I’m neither referring to Smurfs, melancholic love affairs, nor to pagan frolicking with forest spirits like the Hulder.
 I’m talking about blueberries!

 Blueberries which we will turn into a mouth-watering yoghurt ice cream – perfect both for joyous summer days and nights!